 The conducting, managing and evaluating youth work contains the following main parts in Estonia:

 - Policy goals are set at the level of Government of the Republic together with the budget allocation to the youth work, including resources from financial instruments, which the Government has the right to decide the allocation of.

 - The Ministry of Education and Research together with Education and Youth Board, as a national youth work agency, is responsible for the proposal of changes, monitoring and coordination of the implementation of the policy in cooperation with other ministries and public institutions.
 The Ministry and/or Education and Youth Board can contract local governments and other youth work providers or their umbrella organizations, universities etc to finance the services that are defined in the policy plans.

 - Starting from 01.01.2021, also the management of EU youth programmes have been merged to the responsibilities of the Education and Youth Board, with the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps formed.
 It operates as the Estonian NA for the Erasmus+ programme.

 - Local governments are responsible for provision, planning and implementation of youth work.
 Local Governments can establish municipal institutions for the provision of services or contract private institutions, including non-profit organisations such as youth organizations etc.

 - Universities provide professional formal education for youth workers based on national occupational standards for youth workers.

-Education and Youth Board, a governmental institution under the administration of the Ministry of Education and Research, has a wide range of tasks for the implementation of youth policy and the development of youth work, including the implementation different programmes supporting the capacity building of youth work providers, development of youth work quality and ints instruments etc.
+Education and Youth Board, a governmental institution under the administration of the Ministry of Education and Research, has a wide range of tasks for the implementation of youth policy and the development of youth work, including the implementation of different programmes supporting the capacity building of youth work providers, development of youth work quality and its instruments etc.